HanXJ-Dev/code-fiesta/README.md

 # Team BBG's Code-fiesta submission

-### How to run?

-Open your terminal, enter this directory and run the command "serve -dist" or "npm run serve" or visit the site at codefiesta.hanxingjian.com

 ### Write up

 Singaporeans who have been overseas for an extended period of time are not  up to date with significant changes to Singapore's dynamic policies.
 Given the circumstances of the ever evoliving Covid-19 situation, it is more apparent that policy changes are more frequent than ever.